What is glucose? (See the conversation.)

 Simple sugar means the simplest form of carbohydrates and carbohydrates are the compounds of carbon and hydrogen or in other words, compounds derived from living organisms are called carbohydrates.

-Still confused, don’t worry let me assume you the daily life example.
+Still confused, don’t worry let me assume you a daily life example.

 Ohh, that’s interesting!